Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Data Availability

 \section{Data Availability}

 We provide the \textsc{QuantifAI} PyTorch-based Python package in a publicly available repository\footnote{\href{https://github.com/astro-informatics/QuantifAI}{https://github.com/astro-informatics/QuantifAI}}.
-The images, scripts, trained CRR-NN model and code to reproduce this article's experiments can be found in the aforementioned repository.
+We are in favour of reproducible research, which is why the images, visibilities, scripts, trained CRR-NN model and code to reproduce this article's experiments can be found in the aforementioned repository.